Get

 Canidae has a largely positive recall history, with one notable exception.

-In 2012, the company recalled several of its foods due to salmonella contamination.
-The affected foods were all made by one of the companies that Canidae outsources production to, but it’s unknown whether Canidae continues to use that particular company to manufacture food.
+In 2012, the company recalled several of its formulas due to salmonella contamination.
+The affected foods were all made by one of the companies that Canidae outsources production to, but it’s unknown whether Canidae continues to use the company to manufacture food.

-1. Canidae Grain-Free PURE Elements with Chicken Limited Ingredient Diet Dry Cat Food1CANIDAE Grain-Free PURE Elements with Chicken Limited Ingredient Diet Dry Cat Food
+1. Canidae Grain-Free PURE Elements with Chicken Limited Ingredient Diet Dry Cat Food

-Those ingredients are heavy on the protein, with chicken, turkey meal, and fish meal heavily featured.
-The overall protein levels are still on the low side at 35%, but it’s nice that they include a wide variety of animal sources.
+Since it’s designed for cats with sensitive stomachs, Canidae Grain-Free PURE Elements only contain eight ingredients.
+The ingredients are heavy on protein, with chicken, turkey meal, and fish meal featured.
+The overall protein levels are still on the low side at 35%, but it’s nice that they include various animal sources.

 The fat levels could also use a boost, as they sit at just 18%.
-However, the food makes up for that by being high in omega fatty acids, which are important for coat health, immune function, and brain development.
+However, the formula makes up for that by being high in omega fatty acids, which are important for coat health, immune function, and brain development.
+The probiotics help maintain a healthy digestive system, and the formula is grain- and gluten-free, so most cats should tolerate it.

 Pros